University of Oklahoma Logo

 University of Oklahoma Symbol

-In December 1890, the Oklahoma Territorial Legislative Council, with the participation of Governor George Washington Steele, announced the creation of three educational institutions, among which was OU.
+In December 1890, the Oklahoma Territorial Legislative Council, with Governor George Washington Steele’s participation, announced the creation of three educational institutions, including OU.
 The local community donated 407 acres of land in the southern area of the railroad depot for it.
 The first students were enrolled in 1892, and the first building didn’t open until a year later.

 But in 1903, a massive fire destroyed all the university property, so construction began anew.
 The building was constructed according to a different design, and now it is distinguished by its original architecture in the Gothic style.
-The design of the Cherokee culture, the local Indian tribes, is also evident.
+The design of the Cherokee culture and the local Indian tribes is also evident.
 The number of campuses gradually increased, the dormitories grew, and the university’s infrastructure improved.

 The original identity contains several iconic elements indicative of the institution’s territorial origins.
-First of all, they are reflected in the university seal, the most important attribute that is affixed to every official document.
+First, they are reflected in the university seal, the most important attribute of every official document.

 University of Oklahoma Seal Logo

-It is classically round, but it does not resemble a target in structure, as it has a full-fledged picture in the center rather than geometric elements.
+It is classically round but resembles a target structure, with a full-fledged picture rather than geometric elements in the center.
 It depicts a sower, embodying two concepts.
-First, he is sowing knowledge in a well-cultivated field, where numerous shots will eventually appear.
+First, he sows knowledge in a well-cultivated field, where numerous shots will eventually appear.
 The second is that the man represents the indigenous people of the state and the land on which the university is built.
 Above it is the phrase “Civi et Reipublicae.”
 Everything is surrounded by a ring of ornament consisting of miniature rectangles and white dots on a burgundy background.
-This is followed by broadband with the name of the university and the year of its origin.
+This is followed by broadband, which has the name of the university and the year of its origin.
 The final detail is a border in an Indian tribal pattern style.
 The elements in it are repeated and have a strict geometric shape.

 Font and Colors